jadijadi/lpic1book/1047_find_system_files_and_place_files_in_the_correct_location.md

 - /etc/updatedb.conf

 ## FHS
-Filesystem Hierarchy Standard (FHS) is a documnt describing the Linux / Unix file hierarchy.
-It is very useful to familirize yourself with this because it lets you easily find what you are looking for:
+Filesystem Hierarchy Standard (FHS) is a document describing the Linux / Unix file hierarchy.
+It is very useful to know these because it lets you easily find what you are looking for:

 |directory|usage|
 |---|---|